-6 Bus. & Prof. Code § 23090.5 (amended).
+Bus. & Prof. Code § 23090.5 (amended).
 Courts having jurisdiction

 23090.5.
-No court of this state, except the Supreme Court and the courts of 7 appeal to the extent specified in this article, shall have jurisdiction to review, 8 affirm, reverse, correct, or annul any order, rule, or decision of the department or to 9 suspend, stay, or delay the operation or execution thereof, or to restrain, enjoin, or 10 interfere with the department in the performance of its duties, but a writ of 11 mandate shall lie from the Supreme Court or the courts of appeal in any proper 12 case.
-13 14 Comment.
+No court of this state, except the Supreme Court and the courts of appeal to the extent specified in this article, shall have jurisdiction to review, affirm, reverse, correct, or annul any order, rule, or decision of the department or to suspend, stay, or delay the operation or execution thereof, or to restrain, enjoin, or interfere with the department in the performance of its duties, but a writ of mandate shall lie from the Supreme Court or the courts of appeal in any proper case.

+Comment.
 Section 23090.5 is amended to delete the former reference to a writ of mandate.

-15 The writ of mandate has been replaced by a petition for review.
-See Section 23090.4; Code 16 Civ.
+The writ of mandate has been replaced by a petition for review.
+See Section 23090.4; Code Civ.
 Proc. § 1123.610 (petition for review).
 But cf. Code Civ.
-Proc. § 1123.510(b) (original

-17 jurisdiction of Supreme Court or courts of appeal under California Constitution).
+Proc. § 1123.510(b) (original jurisdiction of Supreme Court or courts of appeal under California Constitution not affected).

-18 Bus. & Prof. Code § 23090.6 (repealed).
+Bus. & Prof. Code § 23090.6 (repealed).
 Stay of order

-19 23090.6.
-The filing of a petition for, or the pendency of, a writ of review shall department, but the court before which the petition is filed may stay or suspend, in whole or in part, the operation of the order, rule, or decision of the department
+23090.6.
+The filing of a petition for, or the pendency of, a writ of review shall not of itself stay or suspend the operation of any order, rule, or decision of the department, but the court before which the petition is filed may stay or suspend, in whole or in part, the operation of the order, rule, or decision of the department subject to review, upon the terms and conditions which it by order directs.